Table of Contents

 Do you use hashtags regularly?
 I hope you’ll incorporate them into your marketing and social media strategy.

-Hashtags help you get found and they help you find new content to share and new accounts to follow.
+Hashtags help other users find you and they help you find new content to share and new accounts to follow.
 Broaden your horizon past those you follow and those who follow you.